The concept of an alkaline diet has been around for many years.

-We’ve read and followed every website, book, diet and strategy we could find.
+We’ve read and followed every website, book, diet, and strategy we could find.

-I can say that at age 72, I’m very healthy and those two decades – one in which I saw many of my old friends ageing rapidly – has seen a less age-related change in me than any of the friends I know.
+I can say that at age 72, I’m very healthy and those two decades – one in which I saw many of my old friends aging rapidly – has seen a less age-related change in me than any of the friends I know.
 So in one sense, it has worked- for me at least!

 I need to be very honest here.

 I don’t follow the alkaline diet conscientiously.
 In those two decades I have also closely observed hundreds of people attempting the alkaline diet, and I have yet to see one who can honestly say he or she adheres to it.
-In those nineteen years, I did eat fruit, (acid in the form of fructose) bread (acid in the form of carbohydrates) and yes, some pasture fed meat (acid in the form of protein).
+In those nineteen years, I did eat fruit, (acid in the form of fructose) bread (acid in the form of carbohydrates) and yes, some pasture-fed meat (acid in the form of protein).

-So although I can point to my alkaline diet as a contributing factor to my present wellbeing, a skilled debater could equally argue that I am well because of the fruit, the bread and the meat… oh yes, I forgot the wine and coffee!
+So although I can point to my alkaline diet as a contributing factor to my present wellbeing, a skilled debater could equally argue that I am well because of the fruit, the bread, and the meat… oh yes, I forgot the wine and coffee!